De Férias com o Ex: Celebs 2

 De Férias com o Ex: Celebs 2 is the seventh season of the Brazilian reality television series De Férias com o Ex.
 It features celebrities and past cast members of the show living together in a luxurious mansion with their ex-partners.
 The season has been filmed in Ilhabela, São Paulo from January 18 to February 10, 2021.
 The series is set to premiere on April 8, 2021.

-For the first time in history, the show has a transgender cast member.
+For the first time in history, in 2021 the show had a transgender cast member, Tarso Brant.

 Cast

 The official list of cast members were released on February 26, 2021.
 They included six boys: Caíque Gama, Matheus Pasquarelli, Neguin, Pedro Ortega, Rico Melquiades and Tarso Brant, and six girls: Day Camargo, Gabily, Ingrid Ohara, Lary Bottino, Maju Mazalli and Marina Gregory.